Self-organized swimming with odd elasticity: Discussion and conclusions

+In this {\bl paper}, we describe our investigation of the elastohydrodynamics of a linear elastic material with a non-symmetric elastic matrix, with a focus on the analysis of Purcell's three-link swimmer.
+The odd elasticity, represented by anti-symmetric parts of the elastic matrix, breaks the elastic reciprocity and leads to non-reciprocal deformation.
+With added internal fluctuation, we showed that the odd elasticity produces a net current in the shape space, hence generating net locomotion, and provided an explicit formula for the swimming velocity in (\ref{eq:F03}).
+For a pusher-type odd-elastic rod, time-periodic swimming is realized as a stable limit cycle, which is reachable from a straight configuration under a finite amount of noise, demonstrating self-organized swimming.

+This result suggests that some specific microswimming patterns emerging from internal activity in materials could be well captured by odd elasticity, as shown by the pusher-like beating of the odd-elastic three-link swimmer, although the limitations of this simple model are also clearly revealed by the absence of stable swimming for a puller-type rod.
+Further studies are needed to understand the microscopic origin of odd-elasticity Moreover, this study also advocates the potential of enforcing odd elasticity within artificial flexible microswimmers to generate autonomous motion, rather than explicitly prescribing the shape or using external controls.

-{\it Conclusions.--} The theoretical framework established in this study is applicable to a general swimmer with large degrees of freedom, such as flagella and cilia.
-More generally, many biological molecules function depending on their shape, as seen in molecular machines and particular enzymes accompanied with shape change under fluctuations \cite{Ariga2018, Brown2019, Mugnai2020, Yasuda2021b, Ghosh2021}.
-Since the continuum description with odd-elasticity coarse grains relies on sub-scale active mechanisms, the current study provides general features of the microscopic noisy elastohydrodynamics and therefore will be useful in modeling, understanding, and designing biological and artificial active materials.
+The theoretical framework established in this study is applicable to a general swimmer with a large number of degrees of freedom.
+The function of many biological molecules depends on their shape, as seen in molecular machines and enzymes whose shape changes with fluctuations \cite{Ariga2018, Brown2019, Mugnai2020, Yasuda2021b, Ghosh2021}.
+The swimming formula of noisy elastic material may be applied to these micromachines, but this is also left as future work.